A Chiastic Reconfiguration Of Isaiah 1

 At the time of Christ's first coming, the Judahites had become a wicked people, primarily because they were the followers ("children", "brood") of the false teachings of the Pharisees (see Matt.
 23).
 They followed a version of Judaism that was corrupted with teachings from Babylon, and many even turned to other gods (see also Zephaniah 1:5-6).

-5 Why do you continue to earn punishment?
+5 Why do you continue to invite punishment?
 Why do you persist in rebellion?
-Your whole head is injured, your whole heart afflicted.
+Your whole head is sick, your whole heart diseased.

 Subunit B1: The Old Covenant is replaced by the New Covenant (11-14)